rjury-sumo/sumo-telegraf-agent/README.md

 - [http_response](docs/http_response.md)
 - [statsd](docs/statsd.md)

+See docs pages above for plugin configuration and example searches and links to a dashboard app.

 Plugin conf files can be found in ./conf.
 The files:
 - use env vars to make launch configurable through docker orchestration environment
 - Include global tags for metadata in sumo such as sourcecategory